JasonWaataja/DotFileManager/README.md

 When you have a new computer or VM, you often want it to have the same configuration files  you're used to in your text editors, window managers, etc.
 Many people accomplish this by using a git repository and an install script.
-Sometimes that script uses symlinks to make the process easier.
+Sometimes that script just uses symlinks to make the process easier.
+It would be nicer to simply be able to copy all files into their desired location and update them when necessary.

 ### The Solution
 DotFileManager solves this by having a process to take a directory and install